goinvo/goinvo.com/src/case-studies/inside-tracker-nutrition-science.md

 #### Straight-forward information design tops

-The reason patients use software like Inside Tracker is to get the data they want, in the right way, with as little delay or distraction as possible.
+The reason patients use software like InsideTracker is to get the data they want, in the right way, with as little delay or distraction as possible.
 The patient's mission is to understand the bio and nutrition data, be the data, and figure out how to make that data not just be, but to make a difference in their health outcomes.

 #### Sequencing detailed results, step-by-step, is easier to digest